Analytical considerations for optimal axion haloscope design: Introduction

 where $g_{a\gamma\gamma}$ is the axion-photon coupling, $m_{a}$ and $\rho_{a}$ are the mass and local density of the dark matter axion, $\omega_{c}(=2\pi\nu)$ is the angular frequency of the cavity mode under consideration, $\langle \mathbf{B}_{e}^{2} \rangle$ is the average of the square of the externally applied magnetic field $\mathbf{B}_{e}$ inside the cavity volume $V$, and $Q_{c}$ and $Q_{a}$ are quality factors of the cavity and axion, respectively.
 The form factor $G$ represents the geometric alignment of the cavity mode with the externally applied magnetic field and is given by

 where $\mathbf{E}_{r}$ is the axion-induced electric field associated with the resonant mode and $\epsilon_r=\epsilon_r' + i\epsilon_r''$ is the relative permittivity within the volume.

 Since the mass of the axion is not predictable, the experiment must be capable of tuning the resonant frequency.
-The performance of an experiment is characterized by a quantity representing the frequency scan speed with a given sensitivity, which is obtained with the radiometer equation~\cite{paper:dicke} using the Boltzmann constant $k_{B}$, as follows:
+The performance of an experiment is characterized by the frequency scan speed with a given sensitivity, which is obtained with the radiometer equation~\cite{paper:dicke} using the Boltzmann constant $k_{B}$, as follows:

 Here, $\textrm{SNR}$ is the desired signal-to-noise ratio.
 The system noise, represented by the equivalent temperature $\mathbb{T}_{\textrm{sys}}$, is determined from the linear sum of the thermal noise from the cavity and the added noise by the receiver chain, where the latter contribution is predominated by the noise of the first stage amplifier.
 The search frequency is tuned by altering the electromagnetic field of the cavity mode, typically by employing a tuning structure inside the cavity.